-- If you want to the distilled version of entrepreneurship in a single volume and under 368 pages, this is a must-read for you.
+- It is a must-read if you want the distilled version of entrepreneurship in a single volume under 368 pages.

 - This book is a “reissue” edition.
 That means you will get to hear directly from Sam Walton.

-- “Customers are king,” and if you value your customers first, you can’t help but win big.
+- “Customers are king,” if you value your customers first, you can’t help but win big.

 #10 – Steve Jobs: The Exclusive Biography

 by Walter IsaacsonNo products found.

-This is a complete account of Steve Jobs’ life, entrepreneurship, and how he made a dent in this world.
+This book is a complete account of Steve Jobs’ life, entrepreneurship, and how he made a dent in this world.

-This book is an assimilation of over 40 interviews with Steve Jobs and 100+ interviews with family members, near and dear ones, friends, colleagues, adversaries, and more.
-So everything that’s written is distilled and written on the ground of first-hand facts and not based on fiction.
-Through this biography book, you will be able to see a man like himself, a selfish, mean, and sometimes a jerk.
-But he had some great qualities which had made him the man for which he has been revered all over the world.
+This biography book is an assimilation of over 40 interviews with Steve Jobs and 100+ interviews with family members, near and dear ones, friends, colleagues, adversaries, and more.
+So everything written is distilled and written on the ground of first-hand facts and not based on fiction.
+This biography book shows a man like himself, selfish, mean, and sometimes a jerk.
+But he had some great qualities which had made him the man for which he has been revered worldwide.

 - The writing of the book is the best takeaway.
 You will be able to vividly experience every scene, every story, and every minute detail of Steve Jobs’ life.

 - Every man has virtues and vices.
 The author didn’t hide the vices to promote the virtues, which made this work believable.

-- From entrepreneurship to life, Steve Jobs’s account will make you emotional and, at the same time, pumped up to create your own utopia and your own dent in the world.
+- From entrepreneurship to life, Steve Jobs’s account will make you emotional and, at the same time, pumped up to create your utopia and your dent in the world.

 #11 – Alibaba: The House That Jack Ma Built

 by Duncan Clark

 Can an English teacher build a multi-million dollar business?
-If it seems like a fairy tale, grab this book to know what’s possible.
+Grab this book to know what’s possible if it seems like a fairy tale.